minio/docs/source/operations/install-deploy-manage/decommission-server-pool.rst

 4) Remove the Decommissioned Pool from the Deployment Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once decommissioning completes, you can safely remove the pool from the
+As each pool completes decommissioning, you can safely remove it from the
 deployment configuration.
 Modify the startup command for each remaining MinIO
 server in the deployment and remove the decommissioned pool.